xtcheng/bandit-algorithm/readme.md

 - ```fullReset(self):``` Resets the module to its original state.

 These are the adaption modules:
-- ```BOCDModule```: The breakpoint adaption logic from the original Bayesian Online Change-point Detection strategy.
+- ```BOCDModule```: The breakpoint adaption logic from the original Bayesian Online Change-point Detection strategy, see Alami et al. (2020): "Restarted Bayesian Online Change-point Detector achieves Optimal Detection Delay".
 It calculates its parameters from the number of planned timesteps.
 It resets an arm in the selection module whenever it believes there has been a breakpoint in that arm.
-- ```DiscountModule```: The breakpoint adaption logic from the original Discounted UCB strategy.
+- ```DiscountModule```: The breakpoint adaption logic from the original Discounted UCB strategy, see Garivier et al. (2008): "On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems".
 It requires a discount factor that is multiplied onto the history of the selection module in each timestep.
-- ```GLRModule```: The breakpoint adaption logic from the original GLR-klUCB strategy.
+- ```GLRModule```: The breakpoint adaption logic from the original GLR-klUCB strategy, see Besson et al. (2022): "Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits".
 It requires a hyper parameter, will reset either one arm or everything when detecting a breakpoint (given by the next argument) and the last argument how many timesteps shall be skipped before running its very costly breakpoint detection again.
-- ```MonitorModule```: The breakpoint adaption logic from the original Monitored UCB strategy.
+- ```MonitorModule```: The breakpoint adaption logic from the original Monitored UCB strategy, see Cao et al. (2019): "Nearly Optimal Adaptive Procedure with Change Detection for Piecewise-Stationary Bandit".
 It requires a window length which to use for the comparision of more and less recent breakpoint detection and a detection threshold.
 It will reset everything upon encountering a breakpoint.
 - ```NullAdaptionModule```: A module that does nothing.
 It serves as a stand-in for places that expect any adaption module to exist, but no breakpoint adaption shall be performed because we only want to use the selection module.
-- ```SlidingWindowModule```: The breakpoint adaption logic from the original Sliding Window UCB strategy.
+- ```SlidingWindowModule```: The breakpoint adaption logic from the original Sliding Window UCB strategy, see Garivier et al. (2008): "On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems".
 It requires a window length and will remove the impact of any feedback that is older than that from the selection module.

 #### modular/moduleUsers
 Scripts that combine selection and adaption modules to form actual strategies that satisfy the requirements listed under **algorithms**.